techpines/bone.io/README.md

 The `data` variable is the data delivered from either the browser or node.
 The `context` gives you contextual information about the data route.
 Context might be a session or the view that initiated the route, or anything else that will help us use the data correctly.

+Inside a data route there are a few functions automatically assigned to `this`:

+* `this.join` - Allows a socket to subscribe to a channel.
+* `this.leave` - Allows a socket to unsubscribe to a channel.
+* `this.emit` - Emits a message to the socket or channel.
+* `this.volatile` - Emits a volatile message to the socket or channel.
+* `this(channel)` - Returns the given channel, must be a string.

 #### Middleware

 Middleware function have the following signature: